msukmanowsky/django-spa-auth/README.md

 In [authentication.py](backend/api/authentication.py), we define a `CustomBasicAuthentication` class which stops DRF from sending a `WWW-Authenticate` header so browser don't give us an auth popup.

-We also create a `CsrfExemptSessionAuthentication` which does pretty much what it says.

 For logging in, the important part is to use `CustomBasicAuthentication` as an authentication class and then to use Django's standard `login()` method.

 ### Frontend